 How Much Does an Above-Ground Pool Cost?

-Install an attractive above-ground pool at a fraction of the cost you might expect.
-Plan for around $820 to $5,356 for above-ground pool cost, or an average of $2,966.
+Homeowners can install an attractive above-ground pool at a fraction of the cost they might expect.
+An above-ground pool costs around $1,037 to $5,893, or an average of $3,322.

 Factors in Calculating Above-Ground Pool Cost

-When it comes to pools being built above ground, you can expect similar factors as when considering inground pool cost.
-As with any building project, the size and shape will be a major consideration, as will the materials, brand, labor, and your home’s location.
+When it comes to pools being built above ground, homeowners can expect similar factors as when considering inground pool cost.
+As with any building project, the size and shape will be a major consideration, as will the materials, brand, labor, and the home’s location.

 Size and Shape

-From rectangle above-ground pools to oval above-ground pools, the size and shape of your future pool will significantly affect the total price before installation.
-For instance, materials for a 12-foot by 24-foot rectangle pool cost between $1,200 and $2,800, but a 33-foot by 18-foot oval pool costs between $1,800 and $3,530.
-Round above-ground pools tend to start a little cheaper at $820 to $2,100 for a 15-foot pool.
+From rectangle above-ground pools to oval above-ground pools, the size and shape of the future pool will significantly affect the total price before installation.
+For instance, materials for a 12-foot by 24-foot rectangle pool cost between $1,200 and $2,800, but a 33-foot by 18-foot oval pool costs between $1,670 and $3,530.
+Round above-ground pools range from $1,300 to $2,168 for a 15-foot pool.
+The following chart shows the average costs per diameter for a round above-ground pool.

-Once you’ve decided on the shape of your pool, you’ll need to choose the type of pool you prefer: hard-sided, metal frame, or inflatable.
+After deciding on the shape of the pool, the next decision for a homeowner to make is what type of pool is the best fit for them: hard-sided, metal frame, or inflatable.
 A hard-sided pool might be made of steel, aluminum, or resin, but the size and shape available are often limited.
 Metal frame pools are a popular option that is easy to install with a frame and liner, but they aren’t compatible with saltwater generators.
 Inflatable pools are easy to set up for a low cost, but they must be taken down and stored carefully at the end of the season.

+One of the biggest factors affecting the cost of an above-ground pool is the material.
 Common above-ground pool materials include steel, resin, and aluminum; inflatable pools are also available.
-Steel frames are one of the cheapest options at $800 to $3,000.
-However, they are prone to rust over time, so resin is a more attractive choice.
+Steel frames are one of the cheapest options starting at $800 to $3,000.
+However, they are prone to rust over time, so resin is a more attractive choice at $1,000 to $3,000.
 Aluminum is the most expensive option at $1,000 to $4,500, and it holds up to extreme temperatures.
-And while inflatables are the cheapest at $200 to $500 and the fastest to set up, they aren’t as durable as any of the other options.
+And while inflatables are the cheapest at $350 to $900 and the fastest to set up, they aren’t as durable as any of the other options.

 Big-box retailers or pool installation companies sell many DIY pool kits.
-Popular name brands include Intex, Wilkes, Trevi, Doughboy, and Kayak.
-The latter two are the more expensive brands ($3,000 to $12,000), while Intex and Wilkes are on the cheaper end ($200 to $4,000).
+Popular name brands include Doughboy, Intex, Kayak, Trevi, and Wilkes.
+Doughboy and Kayak are among the pricier options, while Intex and Wilkes are on the cheaper end.
 Some of these higher-cost above-ground pools come with materials for a deck to make the pool even more appealing and enjoyable.
+The following table shows the average cost for an above-ground pool from the top brands.

-If you opt for a metal or hard-sided above-ground pool, you’ll also need a liner that’s usually made from vinyl.
-The most common type of liner is an overlap, which costs $100 to $400.
-But there are also beaded ($150 to $500), unibead ($150 to $500), and expandable ($200 to $700) liners available.
-It’s best to search for “above-ground pool installers near me” and ask a local rep which combination of frame and liner is best for you.
+Opting for a metal or hard-sided above-ground pool will mean it will also need a liner that’s usually made from vinyl.
+There are many types of liners on the market, and most cost between $100 and $660.
+Costs will depend on size, material, and even color.
+It’s best for homeowners to search for “above-ground pool installers near me” and ask a local rep which combination of frame and liner is the best choice.

-Labor makes up a fair portion of your above-ground pool cost: $1,000 to $3,000.
-This is just a base price, so if you plan any extra customization or a larger pool, the price will increase.
+Labor makes up a fair portion of the above-ground pool cost: $1,000 to $3,000.
+This is just a base price, so with the addition of any extra customization or a larger pool, the price will increase.
+Also, professional swimming pool maintenance services will cost about $85 to $150 each month for homeowners who prefer this option.

-In many cases, your geographic location will significantly affect the price of your new above-ground pool.
+In many cases, geographic location will significantly affect above-ground pool installation costs.
 Materials and labor vary from one city to the next, and there’s always a higher cost in more urban areas where pools are popular.
-This is especially true if you live in an area with significant residential construction, as demand will drive prices higher.
-Look for “above-ground pool installation near me” to get a quote from a local company.
+This is especially true in an area with significant residential construction, as demand will drive prices higher.
+Homeowners can look for “above-ground pool installation near me” to get a quote from a local company.

 Additional Costs and Considerations

-Beyond the basic cost factors for above-ground pools, there are other features to consider.
+Beyond the basic cost factors for above-ground pools, there are other features for homeowners to consider.
 Some of them are intended to enhance the overall design or the pool use experience.

 Filters, Pumps, and Heating Systems